-However, many of us spend so much time on mowing, watering, trimming and weed whacking that we’re left with little spare time to actually enjoy the space.
+However, many of us spend so much time mowing, watering, trimming, and weed whacking that we’re left with little spare time to actually enjoy the space.
 Consider these 7 low-maintenance backyard design ideas as part of your next landscaping project.
 You just may find the time to start working on your next round of backyard BBQ invites.

-1 – Create designated spaces.
+Create designated spaces

-2 – Make room for stone.
+Make room for stone

 The look of natural stone, whether it’s truly real or not, can enhance the appearance of your outdoor living spaces while reducing the need for yard maintenance.
 The options of creating a hard surface with natural landscaping stone and tiles — or concrete made to look like stone and tile, including Travertine tiles — are seemingly endless.
-Beyond the decorative aspect, think of ways this newly paved areas can provide some functionality.
-Some possibilities include an area for a fire pit and seating, and a kitchen and dining area.
-Not only will you minimize the need for upkeep, you can create more livable backyard space.
+Beyond the decorative aspect, think of ways these newly paved areas can provide some functionality.
+Some possibilities include an area for a fire pit and seating and a kitchen and dining area.
+Not only will you minimize the need for upkeep, but you can also create more livable backyard space.

-3 – Choose potted plants.
+Choose potted plants

 Once you have created your designated areas, add potted plants for low-maintenance green options.
 Potted plants are a simple way to add dimension to a backyard design without a huge commitment to care.
-For greater impact, choose sizeable planters — 4 feet to 6 feet tall or long — that can serve as “room dividers” or as focal pieces.
+For greater impact, choose sizeable planters — 4 feet to 6 feet tall or long — that can serve as “room dividers” or focal pieces.
 By choosing a few large planters and easy-going plants like ornamental grasses, you can quickly minimize the time spent on backyard maintenance.

-4 – Choose mulch over grass.
+Choose mulch over grass

-Not all areas need to be covered with grass, which requires hours and hours of mowing, raking, fertilizing and aerating to look its best.
+Not all areas need to be covered with grass, which requires hours and hours of mowing, raking, fertilizing, and aerating to look its best.
 Designate more areas throughout your backyard for mulch treatment, including the spaces around trees or the flower beds just beyond the edge of your home.
 Mulch options have expanded significantly over the years.
-Wood chips in hues like black, deep brown and burgundy allow for a more customized look, while pine needles and bark add a natural touch.
-Besides cutting down the time it takes to maintain your grass, mulch also minimizes the need for weeding and watering your plants.
+Wood chips in hues like black, deep brown, and burgundy allow for a more customized look, while pine needles and bark add a natural touch.
+Besides cutting down on the time it takes to maintain your grass, mulch also minimizes the need for weeding and watering your plants.
 It prohibits the growth of weeds and helps retain moisture to create a more favorable backyard growing environment.

-Another worthy time-saving method comes in the form of ground cover, which requires minimal upkeep.
-Cut back on mowing and watering your backyard by planting ground cover perennials like moss, dead nettle, willow, dwarf mondo grass, clover and liriope.
+Another worthy timesaving method comes in the form of ground cover, which requires minimal upkeep.
+Cut back on mowing and watering your backyard by planting ground cover perennials like moss, dead nettle, willow, dwarf mondo grass, clover, and liriope.

-6 – Add low-maintenance plants.
+Add low-maintenance plants

 Keep maintenance to a minimum by investing the time and resources upfront to identify plants that will thrive in your soil with little effort from you.
-Too often homeowners will choose plants based on their appearance or because they’re familiar with them.
-Take the time to truly understand the amount of upkeep that will be required for certain plants based on your USDA Hardiness Zone and other factors such as grade of soil.
+Too often, homeowners will choose plants based on their appearance or because they’re familiar with them.
+Take the time to truly understand the amount of upkeep that will be required for certain plants based on your USDA Hardiness Zone and other factors such as the grade of soil.
 If necessary, have your soil analyzed and amended before planting.
 Choose native grasses and plants over their higher maintenance counterparts.
-This may require you to abandon the idea of having a perfectly manicured landscape design with low profile plants.
+This may require you to abandon the idea of having a perfectly manicured landscape design with low-profile plants.
 The addition of native plants in varying heights can create a natural, welcoming oasis.
-Also, since they are native to your area it’s unlikely you will need to fertilize them or spray them with pesticides.
+Also, since they are native to your area, it’s unlikely you will need to fertilize them or spray them with pesticides.

-7 – Cut back on the mowing.
+Cut back on the mowing